DefactoSoftware/ex_cell/README.md

 This can be any type of CSS file that you wish (preprocessed or other wise).
-Because cells provides methods to namespace your CSS you are advised to use a similar namespace or use something like `postcss-modules` to ensure all classses defined are unique.
+Because cells provides methods to namespace your CSS you are advised to use a similar namespace or use something like [postcss-modules](https://github.com/css-modules/postcss-modules) to ensure all classes defined are unique.

 ```css
 .AvatarCell {